Location

 Program Description

 Global Perspectives on Civil Rights, Social Justice & Peace Studies offers an important socio-historical framework of the history of Ireland from pre-Christian to modern times.
-This syllabus includes a study of Gaelic Ireland, British Imperialism, Famine, Poverty, and Emigration, the Irish-American impact on the United States, Slavery, Civil Rights and Social Justice, Peace Studies and Conflict Resolution of Northern Ireland, comparative narratives in the USA, the current political climate, and a comprehensive program of field trips integrated with the class teaching to reinforce the learning outcomes.
-The course will have enabled individuals to develop an understanding of Irish culture, and its impact on European and American culture.
-Students should be able to identify problematical issues in the concept of “Irishness” and to reflect and compare this notion with their own experiences, here and back home.
-This in turn should encourage critical discussion and reflection about the differences between US, Irish and European cultures, and the collective relationship that individuals have with their own societies.
-In particular, the course will develop critical thinking about conflict resolution, modern political structures, and the role of Civil Rights and Equality in the development of younger nations.
+This syllabus includes a study of Ireland’s two capital cities, British imperialism, famine, economic inequality, emigration, the Irish-American impact on the United States, civil rights, social justice, peace studies and conflict resolution of Northern Ireland, comparative narratives in the USA, the current political climate, and a comprehensive program of field trips integrated with the class teaching to reinforce the learning outcomes.
+The course enables individuals to develop an understanding of Irish culture and its impact on European and American culture.
+Upon completion of the study abroad course, students should be able to identify problematic issues regarding the concept of “Irishness” and reflect and compare this notion with experiences and representations in the United States.
+The course encourages critical discussion and reflections about the differences between US, Irish, and European cultures and the collective relationship that individuals have within their societies.
+In particular, the course will develop critical thinking about conflict resolution, modern political structures, and the role of civil rights and equality in the development of nations.

 Location Description